strongloop/strong-globalize/README.md

 	g.format('Deploy {what} to {url} failed: {err}', {what: what, url: url, err: err});
 ```
 ## other cases
 In case you need to manually add message strings to the resource file, use a key: msg* such as msgPortNumber.
-Those keys are kept intact in auto-extraction and will be translated.
+Those keys are kept intact in auto-extraction and the value text will be properly translated.

 For example, frontend modules such as StrongLoop Arc contain many UI strings in HTML.
-You can use a filter or a tool for the frontend rendering engine to extract strings to strong-globalize resource JSON, and use slt-globalize CLI.
+You can use a filter or a tool for the template engine to extract strings to strong-globalize resource JSON, and use slt-globalize CLI.

 Note that strong-globalize supports multiple *.txt and multiple *.json files under intl/en.